csmart/ansible-role-virt-infra/README.md

    (in general) given to you by your IPv6 provider or by a IPv6 over IPv4 tunnelling solution such as [Hurricane Electric's tunnel broker service](http://tunnelbroker.net/).

-2. It's highly recommended that you stick with *ip6_prefix: 64*, since it is the recommended setting in Libvirt documentation.
+2. It's highly recommended that you stick with `ip6_prefix: 64`, since it is the recommended setting in libvirt documentation.

 #### Configuring bridges with NetworkManager